Agent Gets 6 Months For Theft From Elderly

 "I would like to apologize to the families and to say that I'm sorry for my conduct," Chick said during the sentencing hearing.
 "I am mortified.
 I'm broken.
 I'm embarrassed.
 And I don't know what else to say.
 I hang my head in shame."

-Chick could have received up to eight years in state prison and $10,000 in fines.
+Chick could have received up to eight years in state prison and

 Case called Chick's sentencing difficult.